 [] NULL [] NULL [] NULL [] NULL [] NULL "list"

 From the output, you can see that we get the empty list filled with NULL values.
-We passed 5 as the length of the list elements as a parameter, and the vector() function returns an empty list with five NULL values.
+This is because we passed 5 as the length of the list elements as a parameter, and the vector() function returns an empty list with five NULL values.

 There are no restrictions on the data type or structure of the individual list elements.